regueiro/pyF1/README.md

 Developed in python2 and gtk+2 using Netbeans and Glade.

-Some mockups, diagrams and documentation is included.
+Some mockups, diagrams and documentation are included.